 Racing continued throughout the 1950s (among those in the televised 1955 race was Frank Sheene, father of subsequent World Champion and all-round hero Barry) and into the early 1960s, before coming to an abrupt halt following the 1964 races.
 There was in fact a 14-year gap before racing was once again resumed, once again under the gaze of the BBC cameras, who had come to record highlights of the June 1978 event for later broadcast on its Sunday Sport programme.

 The reborn events have perhaps not attracted quite the same amount of attention as in their original heyday, but some big names have still nonetheless turned out to sample the park's charms and the famous Welsh hospitality.
 In 1988 a young Carl Fogerty smashed the lap record, trimming it to 45.2 seconds, while in more recent times names such as TT legends John McGuinness and Steve Plater and road racing legend Ian Lougher have all competed here.
 In 2010, Top Gear magazine paid a visit and ran a poll which saw Aberdare Park ranked as number six best road racing circuit in the world.

 Today, the circuit hosts the Welsh Open and series of other races which remain popular with the crowds.
-From 2020, the circuit will once again host two race events per year, with a new 'Classic' event in May and the regular event in July (subject to ACU and local authority approval).
+From 2020, the circuit will once again host two race events per year, with a new 'Classic' event in May and the regular event in July.